-Generally, personal loan borrowers do not owe taxes on a personal loan unless that loan is forgiven or cancelled before paid back in full.
-That is because while the IRS usually requires taxes to be paid on money you receive, when you take a personal loan, the loan amount is usually not considered to be earned income.
+Generally, personal loan borrowers don’t owe taxes on personal loan funds, unless that loan is forgiven or cancelled before being paid back in full.
+That’s because while the IRS usually requires taxes to be paid on money you receive, when you take out a personal loan, the loan funds are usually not considered to be earned income.
+Rather, they’re temporary.
+Once you’ve paid the loan back, you haven’t grown your wealth or income.

-The IRS states that when you borrow money — be it from a bank, a peer-to-peer lender, or a friend — it is considered debt if you are obligated to pay it back.
-And, generally, that debt doesn’t become taxable unless it is discharged (canceled or forgiven).
-If that debt is discharged, you may owe taxes on the amount you don’t pay back.
+The IRS states that when you borrow money — be it from a bank, a peer-to-peer lender, or a friend — it's considered debt if you're obligated to pay it back.
+This debt isn’t considered income and won’t be taxed like income.
+Loans that are not taxed as income include:

 • Personal loans for credit card consolidation or major purchases